 Best For: Thought leaders, consultants, coaches, and author profiles.

-For a stylish look, the jacket-over-shoulder pose brings a nice touch of polish.
+For a stylish look that suits executive headshots, the jacket-over-shoulder pose brings a nice touch of polish.
 Rather than wearing your suit jacket, you casually drape it over one shoulder and hold it with your hand.
 It adds a bit of motion, but still feels confident and controlled.
 If you want to place it side by side with a fully suited look, this pose comes off as more relaxed while still keeping things professional.
-It suggests that you’re comfortable in a leadership role, but not stiff or overly formal.
+It suggests that you're comfortable in a leadership role, but not stiff or overly formal.

 Best For: Executives, entrepreneurs, and editorial-style business portraits.